python/cpython/Doc/distutils/uploading.rst

     setup(name='Distutils',
           long_description=open('README.txt'))

-In that case, :file:`README.txt` is a regular reStructuredText text file located in the root of the package besides :file:`setup.py`.
+In that case, `README.txt` is a regular reStructuredText text file located in the root of the package besides `setup.py`.

-To prevent registering broken reStructuredText content, you can use the :program:`rst2html` program that is provided by the :mod:`docutils` package and check the ``long_description`` from the command line::
+To prevent registering broken reStructuredText content, you can use the :program:`rst2html` program that is provided by the `docutils` package and check the ``long_description`` from the command line::

     $ python setup.py --long-description | rst2html.py > output.html

-:mod:`docutils` will display a warning if there's something wrong with your syntax.
+`docutils` will display a warning if there's something wrong with your syntax.